 Anaerobic Bacterial Infections:

-The usual adult oral dosage is 7.5 mg/kg every 6 hours.
+The usual adult oral dosage is 7.5 mg/kg every 6 hours(approximately 500 mg for a 70 kg adult).
 A maximum of 4 g should not be exceeded during a 24-hour period.

 The usual duration of therapy is 7 to 10 days; however, infections of the bone and joint, lower respiratory tract, and endocardium may require longer treatment.